 iii.
 The son of Your maidservant: “Alas, there are many who are the sons of the Lord’s handmaids, but they are not themselves his servants.
 They give sad proof that grace does not run in the blood.”
 (Spurgeon)

 c.
-I will offer to You the sacrifice of thanksgiving: Once again (before in verse 14) we find ourselves at the altar of sacrifice with the singer.
+I will offer to You the sacrifice of thanksgiving: Once again (also in Psalm 116:14) we find ourselves at the altar of sacrifice with the singer.
 He was happy and duty-bound to proclaim his gratitude to God and to call upon Him alone.

 3. (18-19) Vows gratefully paid.